Project Harimau

 In the extreme "Covid" era, I decided to take a risk and overcome all the pitfalls that accompanied the preparations and the journey itself, and set out for my "striped dream" in Sumatra.
 For many years, I was attracted by the idea of taking one of the few high-resolution photos of the Sumatran tiger(Panthera tigris sumatrae)!

-Practically from the beginning of my efforts with this somewhat alternative photography technique, I have been in contact with the Czech-Indonesian non-profit Justice For Nature, which buys land originally covered with rubber plantations in Sumatra and gradually restores the face of a real and irreplaceable rainforest on the edge of Gunung Leuser National Park.
-Their other activities include relatively extensive monitoring of animals, which are slowly but surely returning to these areas, and the tiger is one of them, and in May 2021 I finally installed my four special camera traps, to which I will return in a few months and see if they were successful or not.
+Practically from the beginning of my efforts with this somewhat alternative photography technique, I have been in contact with the Czech-Indonesian non-profit Justice For Nature, which buys (*past) land originally covered with rubber plantations in Sumatra and gradually restores (*past) the face of a real and irreplaceable rainforest on the edge of Gunung Leuser National Park.
+Their other activities include (*past) relatively extensive monitoring of animals, which are slowly but surely returning to these areas, and the tiger is one of them, and in May 2021 I finally installed my four special camera traps, to which I will return in a few months and see if they were successful or not. (*Currently, this organization no longer "operates" in Sumatra and the above activities are unfortunately a thing of the past)

 I returned in March of the following year and collected the remains of no longer functioning traps - mostly fortunately only because of the discharged batteries.
 I decided to leave two sets in the border zone of NP G.Leuser and take the remaining two to the area of Hadabuan Hill, where a real expert of the Sumatran tigers and the rainforest itself - Haray Sam Munthe - will help me with the setup.